Updated 12/29/24

 What To Expect When Taking Your Jewelry In For Repairing

 That inspection will allow the jeweler to look at all the parts that make up your ring, pendant, bracelet or earrings, and see if there’s anything broken, worn or missing.
-Once they determine the condition, they will be able to come up with a plan to get that jewelry repaired and back on your body!
+Once they determine the condition, they will be able to come up with a plan to get that jewelry repaired and back on your body.

-Let’s Talk Ring Repairs
+Ring Repairs

-Women love rings.
-Maybe because they can actually see them.
-Whatever the reason, rings are definitely a fan favorite.
-But they do get a lot of abuse.
 From smacking them on the granite countertops while making dinner, to crushing them between doors, rings are probably the most repaired piece of jewelry.
 So, if your ring needs a little TLC, just know it happens to the best of us!

+This ring is too small, and can actually injure the finger.
 But can they all be fixed or sized?
 Short answer: probably, yes!

 Most precious metal rings (gold, platinum and silver) can be sized up or down, depending upon how the ring was originally designed.
 And the parts holding the gems also were made to be repaired.